seL4/seL4/CAVEATS.md

 and the configuration is used in more systems.
 See open [requests for comments][RFC] (RFCs) for MCS for what is currently being discussed.

+Note that the kernel worst-case execution time (WCET) configuration values in the kernel platform definitions are defaults only and need to be determined based on the specific use case -- for instance, static systems can be set up to have low latency and WCET, whereas dynamic systems or systems where untrusted code has authority to perform longer-running kernel operations may need higher values.

 ## SMP

 A symmetric multi-processor (SMP) configuration for seL4 exists and is supported